 • I-20 (for F-1s) or DS-2019 (for J-1s)

 • Admission or invitation letter from William & Mary

 • Receipt of SEVIS fee payment

-• Financial documentation (such as bank statements, scholarship details, etc.)
+• Financial documents (such as bank statements, scholarship details, etc.)

 • U.S. Customs Declaration Form (you will receive that on the flight to the U.S.)

-A digital photo and fingerprints will be taken, and then your passport, and I-20 or DS-2019 will be stamped and annotated F-1 or J-1 and D/S. D/S means you may stay in the U.S. as long as your documents are valid and you maintain legal status.
+The immigration officer will review your documents, take your photo and fingerprints, stamp your passport, and mark it as F-1 or J-1 and D/S. D/S means you may stay in the U.S. while your documents are valid and you maintain legal status.

 You will also receive an electronic I-94 entry record, typically updated shortly after you arrive.

 If you have any problems entering the U.S., call 757-221-3590 (Reves Center) or on weekends and evenings, call 757-221-4596 (W&M Police).